PALGRAVE SERIES ON TECHNOLOGY, WORK, AND GLOBALIZATION

 Books in the Series:

-The first book in the series, Global Sourcing of Business and IT Services by Leslie Willcocks and Mary Lacity is based on over 1000 interviews with clients, suppliers, and advisors and fifteen years of study.
-The specific focus is on developments in outsourcing, offshoring, and mixed sourcing practices from client and supplier perspectives in a globalizing world.
-We found many organizations struggling.
-We also found other practitioners adeptly creating global sourcing networks that are agile, effective, and cost efficient.
-But they did so only after a tremendous amount of trial-and-error and close attention to details.
-All our participant organizations acted in a context of fast moving technology, rapid development of supply side offerings, and ever changing economic conditions.
+1. Global Sourcing of Business and IT Services by Leslie P. Willcocks and Mary C. Lacity is the first book in the series.
+The book is based on over 1000 interviews with clients, providers and advisers and 15 years of study.
+The specific focus is on developments in outsourcing, offshoring and mixed sourcing practices from client and provider perspectives in a globalizing world.
+The authors found many organizations struggling.
+They also found some organizations adeptly creating global sourcing networks that are agile, effective and cost-efficient.
+But they did so only after a tremendous amount of trial and error and close attention to details.
+All our participant organizations acted in a context of fast moving technology, rapid development of supply-side offerings, and ever changing economic conditions.

-This book examines the theoretical and practical issues of implementing innovative ICT solutions in the public sector.
-The book is based on a major research project sponsored and funded by the Italian government (Ministry of University and Research) and coordinated by Italy’s National Research Council and the University of Bologna during the years 2002-2006.
-The authors, along with a number of coauthors, explore the complex interplay between technology and institutions, drawing on multiple theoretical traditions such as institutional analysis, actor network theory, social systems theory, organization theory and transaction costs economics.
+5. ICT and Innovation in the Public Sector by Francesco Contini and Giovan Francesco Lanzara examines the theoretical and practical issues of implementing innovative ICT solutions in the public sector.
+The book is based on a major research project sponsored and funded by the Italian government (Ministry of University and Research) and coordinated by Italy’s National Research Council and the University of Bologna during the years 2002–2006.
+The authors, along with a number of co-authors, explore the complex interplay between technology and institutions, drawing on multiple theoretical traditions such as institutional analysis, actor network theory, social systems theory, organization theory and transaction costs economics.
 Detailed case studies offer realistic and rich lessons.
 These cases studies include e-justice in Italy and Finland, e-bureaucracy in Austria, and Money Claim On-Line in England and Wales.